armurox/loggingredactor/README.md

     ... # Rest of your configs
 }

-logging.config.dictConfig(config)
+logging.config.dictConfig(LOGGING)
-... # User your logger as normal, the redaction will now be applied.
+... # Use your logger as normal, the redaction will now be applied.
 ```
 The essence boils down to adding the RedactingFilter to your logging config, and to the filters section of the associated handlers to which you want to apply the redaction.